madcato/neat-libtorch/README.md

 NOT FINISHED YET.

-THIS IS AN EXAMPLE OF BLOATED MES C++ CODE.
+THIS IS AN EXAMPLE OF BLOATED MESS OF C++ CODE.

 ![elon tweet about C++ bloated mess code](img/elon-musk-tweet-about-c.png)